ebuyakin/maichat/docs/dev-notes.md

 ## current problem notes and comments.

 ### noticed bugs / improvements (for later discussion):
+- scrolling on arrival of the new message response.
+- G scrolling on the message with an error
+- scrolling/anchoring on Re-ask / Delete
 - default filter.
 - multi-line input box in the input zone.
-- scrolling on arrival of the new message response.
 - exposing the number of tokens in addition to the number of messages.
-- G scrolling on the message with an error
 - Shortcuts hint on the interface: Re-ask / Delete, message counter, model selector, topic selector
-- focuse default for input zone and command zone
+- focus default for input zone and command zone
 - filter application on topic change in the input zone?
+- model editor - focus on Model Field.
+- Send button ('AI is thinking' version) right alignment. shall be aligned with history right edge.

 ### Current dialogue: